 - Hang the item up for a few minutes to let it fully dry.

-- To ensure you have the perfect temperature for your fabric, check out this guide.
-This is important because ironing on a temperature that is too high can scorch delicate fabrics, while using a temperature too low will make thoroughly removing wrinkles difficult.
+- Check the item's care guide when selecting the iron temperature.
+Ironing on a temperature that is too high can scorch delicate fabrics, while using a temperature too low will make thoroughly removing wrinkles difficult.
 If unsure, a medium setting is a good place to start.

-- A few items (like satin and silk) can stain from water droplets.
+- A few fabrics, like satin and silk, can stain from water droplets.
 These would be the few cases where you don’t want to apply any water or steam before ironing.
 Dry iron on a low heat sandwiched between tougher fabrics like cotton and linen.

 - When ironing more than one item, start with the items that require the lowest temperature like acetate and nylon.
 Then move to synthetic fabrics and end with cotton and linen fabrics.